Earl Grey Hot Chocolate

 In a saucepan, heat milk and heavy cream on low heat until small bubbles form along the sides of the pan.
 Take off heat.

-2. Make whipped cream topping
+Step 5: Make whipped cream topping.

-Divide hot chocolate into two cups and top each with cream topping.
+Step 6: Divide hot chocolate into two cups and top each with cream topping.
 Garnish with grated chocolate.

 - Don’t boil the heavy cream and milk.
 Just bring it to a simmer to avoid burning the milk.